By Tanya Vorobiova

 - • Minimal parental controls or ineffective time limits to protect children

-These tactics may result in serious mental, physical, and financial harm for players and their families.
+These tactics were said to contribute to mental, physical, and financial harm for players and their families.

-Video game addiction lawsuits allege that excessive play by children and teens can cause real, long-term harm and psychological, phyisical, and economic damage.
-This is not simply “playing too much.”
-Gaming disorder can affect nearly every part of life:
+Video game addiction claims alleged that excessive play by children and teens could cause long-term psychological, physical, and economic damage.
+The concern was not simply “playing too much.”
+Gaming disorder was described as affecting nearly every part of life:

 - • Social isolation: Withdrawing from friends, family, and real-world activities